LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 >python Cleandata.py

 Now you should have cleanish data.
-You can go through and clean more.
-It might help.
-I don't know, because if I did, I wouldn't have had to hack this together so poorly.
+You can go through and clean more if so desired, but I have found it didn't make too much of a difference in my limited testing.

 >pip install torchvision
 >